Joventut Badalona

-Club Joventut Badalona, S.A.D. (/ca/) is a Spanish professional basketball club based in Badalona, Catalonia, Spain, playing in the Liga ACB and the EuroCup.
+Club Joventut Badalona, S.A.D. (/ca/) is a Spanish professional basketball club based in Badalona, Catalonia, Spain, playing in the Liga ACB and the FIBA Champions League.
 Known to their fans as La Penya (in English, The Club), it is one of only two teams that have never been relegated from the top division of the Spanish League.
 The only other is Real Madrid.

-In 1994, Joventut Badalona became champion of the FIBA European League (today known as the EuroLeague), the first Catalan basketball club to accomplish such a grandiose achievement and the first Spanish team to do so in the modern era Final Four format.
+It is one of the most prestigious basketball clubs in Spain.
+Its trophy cabinet includes eight Basketball King's Cup, three Prince of Asturias Cup, three Spanish Super Cups, and four league titles at the domestic level, two of which were won during the current ACB era.
+At international level, Juventut has won an EuroLeague title—the top continental club competition—won in 1994 after defeating Olympiacos in the final; two Korać Cups, a ULEB Cup, and a FIBA EuroCup.

 Well-known players have included the Margall brothers (with Josep Maria Margall), Zoran Slavnić, Jordi Villacampa, Rafael Jofresa, Corny Thompson, Mike Smith, Reggie Johnson, Harold Pressley, Tanoka Beard, Andre Turner, Raül López, Rudy Fernández, Ricky Rubio, Pau Ribas, Demond Mallet, Nicolás Laprovittola, Joel Parra, Andrés Feliz and Ante Tomic.

 History

+Early years

 Badalona has had a basketball team since 30 March 1930, when Joventut was founded as Penya Spirit of Badalona.
 Apart from basketball, the club initially had teams involved in several sports including cycling, table tennis, and football.
 In 1932, the club changed its name to Centre Esportiu Badaloní and in 1939, it was forced to become Club Juventud de Badalona.
 By 1940, basketball was established as the club's main sport and green and black were adopted as the club's colours.

 As one of the founding clubs of the Spanish league, Joventut became also one of the top teams in Spain since the 1950s, developing a great rivalry with Real Madrid and with the other neighbouring teams like FC Barcelona, playing memorable duels.
 Joventut won their first Spanish Cup in 1948 and their two first leagues in 1967 and 1978.

 In 1981, Joventut started its golden era by winning their first European title: the FIBA Korać Cup in 1981, by defeating Carrera Venezia in the final played in Barcelona by 105–104 after a game winning shot by Joe Galvin at the buzzer.
 Joventut repeated title in 1990, this time beating Scavolini Pesaro in the double-legged final.